 - Silent Hill 3 has an harmless amusement park 'haunted house' with rather cheesy narration... until the exit, where a mysterious red light starts chasing you out of the building.
 If it overtakes you, it's instant death.
 (Made worse by a sudden perspective shift partway through that can leave you running the wrong direction.)

-- There's a pseudo-example earlier in the same house.
-The ceiling comes down on you but stops at the very last second.
+- There's another example earlier in the same house.
+The spiked ceiling quickly comes down low enough to kill Heather unless she crouches, then stops at the very last second.
 The narrator apologizes: It wasn't supposed to stop.

 - In endgame of Silent Hill 4, your Distressed Damsel is compelled to shuffle into a whirling deathtrap while you fight the final villain.
-Defeating him before her doom is the only way to get a pleasant ending.
+Defeating him before her doom is the only way to get either the Golden Ending or the second best ending.

 Turn Based Strategy